Performance reviews can be tricky to navigate. What you say, and how you say it, impacts a team member’s morale and engagement.

 I’ve broken them down into key categories to focus on.
 This is a suggested list—you don’t have to use these 1:1.
 Use them as a starting point, or to get inspiration, and go from there.

 Also, depending on seniority and role, some of these may vary in their importance when conducting a performance review.

 1. Displays the ability to come up with innovative solutions to complex problems.

 2. Applies creative thinking with creative solutions to specific tasks.

 3. Possesses interpersonal skills for solving problems with others.

 4. Is able to come up with multiple solutions when the opportunity arises.

 5. Is willing to think up creative ideas for not just their assigned tasks, but helping coworkers with challenges they are tackling.

-9. Is in constant communication with others in regards to timelines and deliverables.
+10. Is in constant communication with others in regard to timelines and deliverables.

-14. Gives credit to coworkers who helped them with a specific task or problem.
+18. Gives credit to coworkers who helped them with a specific task or problem

 Quality of Work

-15. Is able to deliver quality work that is expected of them in a timely manner
+19. Is able to consistently deliver high-quality work in a timely manner